elastic/azure-marketplace/README.md

 **By default, this template does not configure**

-- **TLS for communication with Elasticsearch via the HTTP layer through an external load balancer**
+* **TLS for communication with Elasticsearch via the HTTP layer through an external load balancer**
+* **TLS for communication with Elasticsearch via the HTTP layer through Application Gateway**
-- **TLS for communication between Elasticsearch nodes via the Transport layer**
+* **TLS for communication between Elasticsearch nodes via the Transport layer**
-- **TLS for communication beween the browser and Kibana**
+* **TLS for communication beween the browser and Kibana**

 **It is strongly recommended that you secure communication before using in production.**

-You can secure external access to the cluster with TLS by either

-1. using `external` as the `loadBalancerType` and supplying a PKCS#12 archive certificate with the `esHttpCertBlob` parameter to secure the HTTP layer, and supplying a PKCS#12 archive certificate with the `esTransportCertBlob` parameter to secure the Transport layer.
-Both parameters require that X-Pack plugin be installed.

-or

-2. using `gateway` as the `loadBalancerType` and supplying a PKCS#12 archive certificate with the `appGatewayCertBlob` parameter.
-This sets the cluster up to use [Application Gateway](https://azure.microsoft.com/en-au/services/application-gateway/) for load balancing and SSL offload.

-You can secure external access from the browser to Kibana with TLS by supplying a certificate and private key with `kibanaCertBlob` and `kibanaKeyBlob`, respectively.
+Check out the [Configuring TLS](#configuring-tls) section for securing communication with Transport Layer Security.

 ---